 I was a relative late starter in the wine industry.
 Never having done anything by halves until that point, I first completed a certificate course in Winemaking and Viticulture in Hawkes Bay and a vintage in Auckland.
 That was to decide if a complete career change was not a ridiculous proposition.
 I went on to complete a Batchelor of Applied Science (Wine) from Charles Sturt University in Wagga Wagga, NSW and began to turn what had been a fun but expensive hobby, into a very much more expensive profession.

 I love being very hands-on: and have been involved in everything from driving posts and running wires and planting vines, through budburst to pruning.
 It's never dull: Not one vintage has been the same.
-After a decade of learning from my own mistakes and successes, I'm beginning to get a read on the subtleties and challenges of our site.
+After over 15 years of learning from my own mistakes and successes, I'm beginning to get a read on the subtleties and challenges of our site.
 I've also managed to stubbornly resist bringing in grapes from other sources, even in lighter vintages.
 Keeping our teroir unadulterated is very important to me, but this has come at a cost.

 I hope you will love our wines as much as I do.